terraphim/INCOSE-Systems-Engineering-Handbook/pages/@You and Your Research. Transcription of the Bell Communications Research.md

 date:: [[Fri, 07.03.1986]]
 title:: @You and Your Research.
-Transcription of the Bell Communications Research Colloquium Seminar 7 March 1986 item-type:: [[hearing]] access-date:: 2022-07-25T14:20:22Z original-title:: You and Your Research.
+Transcription of the Bell Communications Research item-type:: [[hearing]] access-date:: 2022-07-25T14:20:22Z original-title:: You and Your Research.
 Transcription of the Bell Communications Research Colloquium Seminar 7 March 1986